 PET Acoustic Panels for Modern Interiors

-PET acoustic panels are widely used in commercial interiors where designers and specifiers need practical sound absorption combined with flexibility in colour, format and layout.
-Offices, education spaces, hospitality venues and public buildings often include hard surfaces that reflect sound and increase reverberation.
-PET acoustic systems help control these conditions while still supporting contemporary interior design.
+PET acoustic panels are widely used in commercial interiors.
+Designers and specifiers rely on them when they need practical sound absorption combined with flexibility in colour, format and layout.
+In many cases, offices, education spaces, hospitality venues and public buildings include hard surfaces that reflect sound.
+As a result, reverberation increases and overall comfort drops.

 PET Acoustic Panels – Complete Guide